johnhckuo/johnhckuo_old.github.io/_posts/2017-11-09-blockchain-introduction-prologue.md

 			<li>Issues</li>
 </ol>
 <p>
-I'll start from some basic introduction and example of blockchain, but I'll go though it very quickly and spend more time on discussing some advance issues of blockchain. </p>
+I'll start from some basic introductions and examples of blockchain, but I'll go though it very quickly and spend more time on discussing some advance issues of blockchain. </p>

 <p> I'll share all I know and some traps we might fall into easily when desinging & implementing a DApp.
-If you have any suggestions or comments, feel free to open an issue and I'll answer it ASAP : ) </p>
+If you have any suggestions or comments, feel free to open a issue and I'll answer it ASAP : ) </p>